2025 measles response

 Should your child get a measles vaccine early because measles is in Utah?

-However, infants who are 6 to 11 months of age should get an early dose if they are traveling internationally, on domestic flights, or to areas in the U.S. where measles is actively spreading.
-Talk to your child’s doctor about getting an early dose if you are traveling to any of these areas.
+Infants who are 6 to 11 months of age should get an early, extra dose if they are traveling internationally, on domestic flights, or to areas in the U.S. where measles is actively spreading.
+Talk to your child’s doctor about getting an early dose if you plan to travel to any of these areas.
 Any infant who gets a dose before 12 months old will need to get 2 later doses in accordance with the standard vaccination schedule at 12–15 months and then a dose at 4–6 years.

 Do you need to get a booster shot because measles is in Utah?